darwindu/code-blocks/docs/zh_CN/source/index.rst

-.. code-blocks documentation master file, created by sphinx-quickstart on Thu May 30 11:15:34 2019.
+.. code-blocks documentation master file, created by sphinx-quickstart on Thu May 30 19:58:06 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to code-blocks's documentation!
+code-blocks
 =======================================

 .. toctree::
    :maxdepth: 2

-   usage/installation
-   usage/quickstart
-   usage/markdown
+   :caption: this is code-blocks

+   README